Sunday mornings for adults

-In the fall, the group will begin with an overview of the Old Testament prophetic literature, looking at the historical situation, images, motifs and stories that will be carried forward to the Gospels.
-Then, we will move into the Gospels, studying each one individually.
+We are studying the Gospel of Matthew this fall, moving on to Mark at the beginning of Advent.
 There is no homework assigned, and you do not need to sign up or commit to weekly attendance (although regular attendance has its benefits).
 Come to this interactive study and reflect on how the Scriptures inform our world today, inform how we relate to God, to ourselves, and to others.
 How does the Bible help you make decisions, form opinions, inspire actions?

 Many Parents, One Vine

 Many parents find themselves seeking opportunities to meet other parents for conversation and reflection on their lives from a spiritual perspective, as well as make new friends or share some collective wisdom on the joy and challenges of being a parent.
 “Many Parents, One Vine” is a space to grow in faith and connect with other parents in mutual affirmation.
 We believe that raising children is a cooperative, not competitive, enterprise.
 Together, connected to the vine, we are stronger parents.
 Come for coffee and fellowship, a brief summary of the suggested (not required) reading, and ample time for peer-facilitated small group discussion.
 This group meets in Room 14 (top floor of the parish house).
 More details are here.